rchikhi/Long-read-assembler-test-cases/README.md

 ## Caveats

-This is certainly not an extensive benchmark of  assemblers.
+This is certainly not an extensive assembly benchmark.
 There is only a single (bacterial) dataset and a single metric (number of contigs).
-It should be seen as an incentive for tool developers to make sure simple examples are treated correctly.
+It should be seen as an incentive for tool developers to make sure simple examples are treated adequately.

 I am unsure whether I'll keep the last test case (the drop to 5x coverage).
-It is perhaps a bit too much to ask assemblers to assembly regions that have 5x coverage.
+It is perhaps a bit too much to ask, i.e. assemble regions that have 5x coverage.

-Regarding updates: please submit a pull request if you would like to add/modify an assembler in the table.
+Regarding updates to this benchmark: they are welcome.
+Please submit a pull request if you would like to add/modify an assembler in the table.

 ## Acknowledgements